-What's the difference if I'm assigned observation status at a hospital instead of inpatient?
+What’s the difference if I'm assigned observation status at a hospital instead of being admitted as an inpatient?

 Medicare Part A covers hospital care when you are admitted as an inpatient, meaning that your healthcare provider put an inpatient order on your medical chart.
 In this case, you will pay a Medicare Part A deductible that covers the first 60 days of your hospital care: $1,676 in 2025.
-This excludes the cost of physician fees, which are covered by Medicare Part B. If you are an inpatient for at least three days, you will also qualify for Part A coverage in a skilled nursing facility (SNF) if you need a short-term extension of care after your hospital stay.
+(Physician fees are not covered by your Part A deductible because they are covered by Medicare Part B, with a separate deductible and coinsurance.)
+If you are an inpatient for at least three days, you will also qualify for Part A coverage in a skilled nursing facility (SNF) if you need a short-term extension of care after your hospital stay.

 It is a common misconception that if you stay overnight in the hospital that you are an inpatient.
 In reality, it is all about your orders.
-When you do not have an inpatient order on your chart, you are considered to be an outpatient.
+When you do not have an inpatient order on your chart, Medicare treats you as an outpatient.

-Outpatient status includes care you receive “under observation.”
+Outpatient status includes care you receive while “under observation.”
 In this case, Medicare Part B – not Part A – will cover the care you receive in the hospital.
-You will pay a 20% coinsurance for each service you receive but cannot be charged more than the Part A deductible amount for any one item.
-Unfortunately, you will not be eligible for Medicare Skilled Nursing Facility coverage after your hospital stay.
+Medicare Part B has an annual deductible ($257 in 2025).
+After that is met, you will pay a 20% coinsurance for each covered service you receive during your observation stay.
+You cannot be charged more than the Part A deductible amount for any one item, unless you’re in a critical access hospital.
+Unfortunately, you will not be eligible for Medicare Skilled Nursing Facility coverage after an observation (outpatient) hospital stay, since that requires at least a three-day inpatient stay before you start to receive SNF care.

-There will be instances where there is not a significant difference in cost between inpatient and observation costs.
+There might be instances where there is not a significant difference in cost between inpatient and observation care.
 It depends on the specific tests and services performed during your stay.
 However, the longer you stay in the hospital, the more likely you will pay much more if you are under observation than if you were an inpatient.

-Many people turn to Medicare supplement insurance plans – known as Medigap – to pick up some or all their hospital costs.
-If you are able to afford one of these plans, it could significantly help to decrease what you pay if you find yourself in the hospital.
-All Medigap plans will pay the Part B coinsurance, although Plans K and L only cover 50 and 75 percent of it, respectively, and Plan N has a $20 co-pay for office visits and a $50 co-pay for emergency room visits.
+Many people – more than four out of ten Original Medicare beneficiaries – turn to Medicare supplement insurance plans – also known as Medigap – to pick up some or all their hospital costs.
+If you are able to afford one of these plans, it could help to decrease what you pay out of pocket if you find yourself in the hospital.
+All Medigap plans will cover the Part B coinsurance for any services covered by Part B, although Plans K and L only pay 50% and 75% of it, respectively, and Plan N has a $20 co-pay for office visits and a $50 co-pay for emergency room visits.
+The rest of the Medigap plans will pay 100% of the Part B coinsurance costs that an enrollee would otherwise have to pay out-of-pocket.

 How does Medicare’s two-midnight rule affect observation status?

 The Department of Health and Human Services Office of Inspector General (OIG) found that in 2012, Medicare was paying significantly more for short inpatient stays ($5,142) than for short observation visits for similar care ($1,741).
-In 2013, Medicare then implemented the “two-midnight rule,” which added a time factor to a beneficiary’s hospital status.
-To be considered appropriate for inpatient services, care was expected to require more than two midnights in the hospital.
+In 2013, Medicare then implemented the “two-midnight rule” for admissions beginning on or after Oct.
+1, 2013.
+This rule added a time factor in determining a beneficiary’s hospital status (inpatient or observation/outpatient).
+To be considered appropriate for inpatient services, the patient’s admitting physician had to expect that the patient would require more than two midnights in the hospital.

 The two-midnight rule initially caused hospitals to increasingly err on the side of classifying patients under observation status, where claims are less likely to be questioned.
 Laws were then enacted to decrease the risk that beneficiaries were placed under observation when inpatient status was more appropriate.

 Congress passed the Notice of Observation Treatment and Implication for Care Eligibility Act (NOTICE Act) in 2016.
-The legislation required hospitals to notify certain patients if they are classified under observation for more than 24 hours.
-However, the NOTICE Act did not create any appeals rights for Medicare beneficiaries to request that their status be changed – although you can still advocate for this informally.
+The legislation requires hospitals to notify certain patients if they are classified under observation for more than 24 hours.
+However, the NOTICE Act did not create any appeals rights for Medicare beneficiaries to request that their status be changed – although you could still advocate for this informally.
+As discussed below, beneficiaries have more rights now due to a subsequent court ruling.

 A number of states, including New York and Connecticut, have enacted their own legislation to address challenges with observation status.